If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Star Fox 2 (Proto) pilot select.png SF2 (Final "Select Pilots").png

-Miyu and Fay are not present, their spaces taken up by "Saru" and "Lady".
-The lack of character portraits makes it difficult to tell who these two are, but based on the battle mode menu it can be inferred that Saru is the Andross-looking elderly primate and Lady is the imaginatively-named female fox.
+Miyu and Fay are not present, instead there are "Saru" and "Lady".
+The lack of character portraits makes it difficult to determine which one is which, but based on both the Battle mode menu and the former name being a Japanese word for monkey, it can be inferred that Saru is the Andross-looking elderly primate, and that Lady is Fara Phoenix from the 1993 Star Fox Nintendo Power comic strip.

 The conspicuously empty mission map

 Starting the game with the "Mission" option loads a blank map with no planets present.
-After this, you may choose from 6 "planet" levels and 3 "space" levels.
+After pressing a button, a screen appears, and you may choose from 6 Planet levels and 3 Space levels.
 No mission briefings are given.

-The stages are essentially nonexistent here.
-Each one does have a small area squared off, and they all do have one or two unique aspects to them, but there are no missions to complete, no targets to destroy and no interior base sections.
+The stages lack functional missions.
+Each one does have a small area squared off, and they all have one or two unique aspects to them, but there are no objectives to complete, no targets to destroy, and no interior base sections.

 Whee!

-Speaking of fiddly, the walker is technically fully functional here, but is nearly unusable due to its ludicrously slow walking speed.
-It can be sped up by holding Y, but this is still not even as fast as the walking speed in the final.
-The transformation animation is also needlessly long and superfluous, spinning the camera around wildly as the Arwing morphs.
-The model too differs from the final.
+The Walker, using a different model here, is fully functional, but has a ludicrously slow walking speed.
+It can be sped up by holding Y, but this is still nowhere near as fast as the final's walking speed.
+The transformation animation is also needlessly long, spinning the camera around wildly as the Arwing morphs.

-The boost function is limited; when boosting or braking a small meter in the bottom right fills up.
-When it does, the Arwing catches fire and is unable to boost again until the bar has fully depleted.
+There is an overheating mechanic: when boosting, or braking, a small meter in the bottom right fills up.
+When it does, the Arwing overheats, with visible backfire, and is unable to boost again until the bar empties.

 The particle effects that help the illusion of a 3D environment don't seem to be synced properly to the movement of the background, and so fall away before the horizon has the chance to move more than a few pixels.